-Judy Hirsh is the Program Coordinator for Be a Part of the Conversation (BPC).
-The mother of a son in recovery, Judy brings a diverse background to BPC.
+Judy Hirsh is the Program Coordinator for Be a Part of the Conversation (BPOC).
+The mother of a son in recovery, Judy brings a diverse background to BPOC.

 Professionally, she practiced law for four years, has practiced real estate valuation and managed a family business for 24 years and served as a budget analyst for the Pennsylvania House of Representatives.
 She has worked as a Neighborhood Mediator with the Good Shepherd Mediation Program in Philadelphia, PA.
-Judy has recently completed the training to become a Certified Family Recovery Specialist (CFRS) and expects to receive her credentials in the next few months.
-A CFRS assists families impacted by a loved one’s substance use disorder.
+Judy is a Certified Family Recovery Specialist (CFRS), which is someone who assists families impacted by a loved one’s substance use disorder.